dbt-labs/dbt-meshify/docs/index.md

-# dbt-meshify
+# dbt_project_meshify

-The full documentation for this package is available here:

-__Documentation__ -- TODO add link to published docs

-## Overview

-`dbt-meshify` is a dbt-core plugin that automates the management and creation of dbt-core model governance features introduced in dbt-core v1.5
+`dbt-meshify` is a dbt-core plugin that automates the management and creation of dbt-core model governance features introduced in dbt-core v1.5.
+Each command in the package will leverage your dbt project metadata to create and/or edit the files in your project to properly configure the models in your project with these governance features.

 These dbt-core features include: